-- Children living closest to the school, measured in a straight line from the child's home. - 32 Applications made on the basis of exceptional social or medical reasons must be supported by independent professional evidence. - 33 Under Priority 2S a 'member of staff' can be either: - a member of staff who has been employed by the school for two or more years at the time at which the application for admission to the school is made, or - a member of staff who is recruited to fill a vacant post for which there is a demonstrable skill shortage - The home address is the place where the child is permanently resident with his or her parents / carers.
-When a child lives between two addresses, the address used for offering a school

-- place will be where the child lives for most of the school week (Monday to Friday).
+- Children living closest to the school, measured in a straight line from the child's home. - 32 Applications made on the basis of exceptional social or medical reasons must be supported by independent professional evidence. - 33 Under Priority 3S a 'member of staff' can be either: - a member of staff who has been employed by the school for two or more years at the time at which the application for admission to the school is made, or - a member of staff who is recruited to fill a vacant post for which there is a demonstrable skill shortage - The home address is the place where the child is permanently resident with his or her parents / carers.
+When a child lives between two addresses, the address used for offering a school place will be where the child lives for most of the school week (Monday to Friday).
 If care is split equally, parents / carers can choose which address will be used.
-If the child moves into the home of a friend or relative during the process or the change of address appears to be a deliberate device to improve the child's priority, the address will not be used. - The places that are offered are provisional offers and are dependent upon the circumstances of the application remaining unchanged at the date of admission to the school.
+If the child moves into the home of a friend or relative during the process or the change of address appears to be a deliberate device to improve the child's priority, the address will not be used. - 35 The places that are offered are provisional offers and are dependent upon the circumstances of the application remaining unchanged at the date of admission to the school.
 It is important that parents / carers provide the school with any information relating to changes in circumstances as soon as they occur.
 Offers based on fraudulent, incorrect or misleading information will be withdrawn if the child is no longer entitled to the place because there are students on the waiting list with a higher priority.
 In these circumstances the place will be withdrawn after the child has started the school, in line with the Admissions Code. - In any priority group, if two or more applicants have the same distance but only one place can be offered, a computerised random allocation system will be used to decide which applicant has the highest priority.
-The applicant with the lowest random number will have the highest priority. - Distances are measured by the Local Authority's computerised admissions system.
+The applicant with the lowest random number will have the highest priority.
+This process will be either carried out independently of the admissions authority or overseen by an independent verifier - Distances are measured by the Local Authority's computerised admissions system.
 The admissions system uses six-figure grid references provided by the Local Land and Property Gazetteer (LLPG).
-The grid references provide a unique point on each property. - Waiting lists are produced in strict order of priority, against the over-subscription criteria. - Applications for a school place at any time other than the normal time for admission (in-year admission) should be made to the Head Teacher.
-If there is a vacancy in the relevant year group a place will be offered subject to the Governors being convinced that the student will be able to effectively follow the Programme of Study for the A level courses applied for.
+The grid references provide a unique point on each property. - 38 The grid reference for the school will be the main pedestrian gate if there are more than one. - Waiting lists are produced in strict order of priority, against the over-subscription criteria. - Applications for a school place at any time other than the normal time for admission (in-year admission) should be made to the Head Teacher.
+If there is a vacancy in the relevant year group a place will be offered subject to the Trustees being convinced that the student will be able to effectively follow the Programme of Study for the A level courses applied for.